Outward Migration of Super-Jupiters: Convergence of simulations

 In the first four panels of Figure \ref{fig:conv} we show that all of our migration rates are converged in time.
 Each point is normalized to the current value of $\dot{M}$ at the inner boundary and time averaged over a window of 1,000 orbits to remove short timescale oscillations.
 For clarity, we only show the final $7$ viscous times, but note that many of the simulations are converged in the first few viscous times.

 The final panel of Figure \ref{fig:conv} shows the dependence of $\Delta T$ on the simulation resolution for one exemplary simulation with $q=0.008$, $\alpha=0.03$, and $h=0.05$.
 We find that once the resolution exceeds $6$ points per scale height, the migration rate is converged.
-Doubling the resolution to $12$ points per scale height only changes the result by a modest amount.
 Moreover, we showed in \citetalias{DLL} with many more simulations that our fiducial resolution of 8 points per scale height was adequate for determining $\Delta T$.

+As discussed in Section \ref{sec:bc}, some simulations use a smaller inner boundary in order to capture all of the torque excited by the planet.
+The amount of missing torque is typically small for simulations with $h<0.1$ that have an inner boundary at $0.3 r_p$.
+The only exception to this is the q8a30h5 simulation, for which moving the inner boundary to $0.1 r_p$ lowered the migration rate by $\sim 50\%$.
+This reduction was due to a $\sim 50\%$ smaller disk eccentricity, which resulted in a comparatively larger outer disk torque.
+Nonetheless, this simulation was on the boundary between low and high eccentricity (see Figure \ref{fig:summary}), and therefore does not affect the transitional $K'$ that we find.

 \end{appendix}